-Have you ever wished you could dress up your pooch like an American patriot and take them to the fireworks show before remembering that they can’t stand the sound?
-If you consider that your sense of hearing absolutely pales in comparison to your dogs, you might understand why they hate the noise.
+If you consider that your sense of hearing absolutely pales in comparison to that of your dog, you probably understand why they hate the noise of fireworks.

 How Well Do Dogs Hear?

-Dogs trump us in terms of sensory, beating us with hearing and smelling capabilities.
+Dogs trump us in terms of senses, beating us with their hearing and smelling capabilities.
 But just how well can dogs hear?
 Way better than one might imagine, that’s for sure.

 1. Commotion

-Listen to all that racket!
-And for what?
+Listen to that racket!
 Most dogs view fireworks as a source of unexpected and anxiety-inducing noise.
 Fireworks are erratic, unfamiliar, and noisy.

-Dogs are primarily scared of fireworks for the reason you can imagine—they’re loud.
-All dogs can get used to their environment.
+Dogs are primarily scared of fireworks for the reason that you can imagine; They’re loud.
+Most dogs can get used to their general environment.
 But it’s hard to get used to something that only happens once or twice a year.
-Plus, we all know dogs aren’t too gung-ho about thunderstorms either.
+Dogs aren’t too happy about thunderstorms either.

 2. Bright Lights